 Commercial Photography Equipment

 While it is true that the equipment doesn’t make the photographer, having the right equipment is paramount when planning a commercial photography shoot.
 Getting the perfect shot of a product or a resort exterior isn’t about just showing up with an expensive camera and a passion for photography.
-When we plan a commercial photography shoot, we assemble all of our equipment, and there is quite a lot of it.
+When our commercial photographer plans a shoot, we assemble all of our equipment, and there is quite a lot of it.
 We utilize many of the pieces that would be used for a tv commercial shoot.
 Some of the commercial photography equipment needed for a successful shoot are:

 Camera bodies - While the camera body is, of course, essential to the task, it’s important to have the right body.
 Thanks to technological advances most photographers are upgrading their camera bodies every couple of years.